ShadowKatStudios/OC-Minitel/protocol-3.md

 - port: virtual port, number \< 65536
 - data: the actual packet data, or in the case of an acknowledgement packet, the original packet ID, string

+Strings in Minitel packets, with the exception of the data portion, have the following restrictions:

+- Maximum length of 255 characters
+- ASCII 0 through 31 are not allowed
+- ASCII 127 is not allowed
+- ASCII 128 and above (ie unicode) behavior is undefined and should be used with caution.

+The data part of the packet can contain any characters.

 ### Example exchange:

 Node bob sends a reliable packet to node alice, on port 44: